-I have several college qualifications in history, politics and classical history.
+I have several college qualifications in history, politics and classical (civilisational) history.
 In 2015 I gained a double-major degree in history and politics.
-I’ve been featured in the Huffington Post, UPI and other sites.
+My work has been featured in the Huffington Post, UPI and other sites.

 My journey into journalism began in 2011, when I began to write about world events in class breaks.
 In 2012 I was invited to join Radio Free Syria as a writer, working in the country for a short period in 2013.

 In August 2014 I left Radio Free Syria, becoming an independent journalist.
-By this time the Syrian revolution had become an Islamic rising, calling for Islamic governance and a rejection of the Kemal-style governance advocated by the FSA, which had (from personal experience) degenerated into gangs of warlords that robbed and fleeced civilians.
+By this time the Syrian revolution had become an Islamic rising, calling for Islamic governance and a rejection of the Kemal-style governance advocated by the FSA (and thus RFS).
+By then, the FSA had (from personal experience) degenerated into gangs of criminal warlords and the sincere Islamic groups had gained ground once Syria’s population began to reassert their natural affinity for Islam.

-As a Muslim since 2015, I rejected secularist hedonism and attempts to replace Syria’s rich Islamic history and traditions with nihilism.
+I nominally became Muslim in 2013.
+However, once I embraced Islam in its entirety and sincerely reverted to Islam in 2015, I rejected secularist hedonism and attempts to replace Syria’s (and indeed, the world’s) rich Islamic history and traditions with nihilism.

 In 2015 I embarked on my most ambitious project – documenting the huge numbers of Iran/Assad-aligned war criminals, militants and terror cells that flooded Europe, hiding among crowds of legitimate refugees.
 Another prime focus of mine is the anti-Muslim genocide in Myanmar.
 I have begun devoting attention to American politics (especially Donald Trump) and will continue to do so.